Armu14/Armu14/README.md

 ## Hi there 👋

+- 👯 I am a Web Developer with experience in building and optimizing modern web-based applications.
+I have a strong passion for web development, including Frontend and Backend, and enjoy working with technologies such as JavaScript, React, Node.js, and database management.
+- 🌱 One of the contributions I am most proud of is building a simple website with my classmates, designed to help those who are unfamiliar with web development understand it better.
+The context was to inspire my peers to discover and nurture their talents in web development.
+- 💬 Ask Questions Clearly: When seeking help, provide detailed descriptions of your issue, including code, error messages, and what you’ve tried so far.
+- 😄 Respect Others' Time and Effort: Make sure to search for solutions on your own, such as reading documentation or exploring forums, before asking for assistance.
+- 📫 Give Feedback: If someone helps you, express gratitude and let them know whether the provided solution worked.
+This helps build positive relationships within the community.
 <!--
 **Armu14/Armu14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.